iiroki/ruuvi-cloud-gw/README.md

 _A big shoutout to [Ruuvi](https://ruuvi.com/) and their open-source practices for making this project possible!_

-**_Ruuvi-InfluxDB Gateway_** is a simple gateway to collect data from RuuviTags and send them to InfluxDB.
+**_Ruuvi-InfluxDB Gateway_** is a simple gateway to collect data from RuuviTags and send them to InfluxDB implemented with TypeScript and Node.js.

 **Features:**
 - Collect data from RuuviTags